yoosan/i3d-tensorflow/README.md

 ```

 ## Training the I3D model on UCF101
 Now I'm preparing the code for training model on the UCF101 dataset.
-Using the kinetics pretrained weights, we achive a result of 94.7% top-1 accuracy on split 1 val set.
+Using the kinetics pretrained weights, we achive a result of 95.0% top-1 accuracy on split 1 with RGB modality.